dieselpoint/norm/README.md

 HashMap, LinkedHashMap or any class that implements the Map interface will work.

+Note that you must specify full sql, or at a minimum a table name, because the system won't be able to guess the table name from the Map class.
+Unless you've annotated it to that effect.

 ###Primitives

 A single column result set can come back in the form of a list of primitives, or even as a single primitive.